Kaizer Chiefs F.C.

 Kaizer Chiefs Football Club (often known as Chiefs) is a South African professional football club based in Naturena, Johannesburg South, that plays in the Premiership.
-The team is nicknamed AmaKhosi, which means "Kings" or "Chiefs" in Zulu, and the Phefeni Glamour Boys.
-Chiefs have won numerous league titles and cup trophies.
-The most recent domestic trophy was the 2024–25 Nedbank Cup.
+The team is nicknamed AmaKhosi, which means 'Kings' or 'Chiefs' in Zulu, and the Phefeni Glamour Boys.
 They hold the most trophies amongst all clubs in South Africa and are the most successful team in South African football history since the start of the top flight in 1970.

 The team has a strong local rivalry, the Soweto derby, with Orlando Pirates, a fellow Soweto team that Chiefs founder Kaizer Motaung played for in his early playing career.
-Famous players who donned the black-and-gold jersey in the past include former national team captains Neil Tovey and Lucas Radebe as well as Patrick Ntsoelengoe, Gary Bailey, John "Shoes" Moshoeu, Shaun Bartlett, Steve Komphela, Siyabonga Nomvete, and Doctor Khumalo.
+Famous players who donned the black-and-gold jersey in the past include former national team captains Neil Tovey and Lucas Radebe as well as Patrick Ntsoelengoe, Gary Bailey, John "Shoes" Moshoeu, Dayson Balzani, Shaun Bartlett, Steve Komphela, Siyabonga Nomvete, Doctor Khumalo, and Siphiwe Tshabalala.

 It is the most supported team in South Africa.
 Kaizer Chiefs had a support base of over 16 million at the turn of the century.
 They drew an average home attendance of 16,144 in the 2019–20 season, the highest in the league.
 The team plays many of its home matches at the 94,797-capacity FNB Stadium.
-In January 2025, Kaizer Chiefs celebrated their 55th anniversary.
+In January 2026, Kaizer Chiefs celebrated their 56th anniversary.